-The Pilbara is blessed with both iron ore and oil and gas resources.
-We believe that the Pilbara has a third mega-resource: gold.
-This could be Karratha 3.0 – first there was iron ore, then natural gas and now gold.
-We base this theory on the Witwatersrand Basin style conglomerate gold, a famous gold bearing area in South Africa which has produced 1.6 billion ounces – or one third of the world’s gold.
-We’ve discovered similar gold-bearing conglomerates south of Karratha.
+The Pilbara is reknown for iron ore, salt and LNG.
+The next stage of the Pilbara's development will be battery, base metals and gold.
+We’ve discovered gold-bearing conglomerates south of Karratha.
 Both the Witwatersrand and Hamersley Basin were deposited approximately 3 billion years ago and together with our joint-venture partners Novo Resources we are assessing our Purdy’s Reward tenement to prove a JORC-compliant resource.

 In early 2017, we acquired the Fox Radio Hill processing plant and their tenements.
 We drilled at Carlow Castle and struck over 1% cobalt.
 In mid-2017 we bought the Mt OscarWits tenement which contains 14km of new gold bearing conglomerates.
 Then we entered into a joint-venture agreement with Novo Resources for gold exploration, which included us gaining 4,000,000 shares in Novo Resources (TSX: NVO).
 Recently our market capitalisation cracked the $100 million mark.
 At the end of August we presented alongside Rio Tinto and Woodside at the 2017 Pilbara Economic Development Conference.
 It’s been a busy year, and we’re not done yet.